 - The Film of the Book: Currently in preproduction.

 - First Episode Spoiler: At the end of the first series (which is only three issues long), it is revealed that, Labrazio was Dead All Along, and The Goon is the real man in charge.

-- Funny Animal: Spider...a spider in a derby with a gambling problem.
+- Funny Animal: Spider...a Giant Spider in a derby hat with a gambling problem.

 - Good Scars, Evil Scars: Though hidden most of the time.
 But how does this work with a Sociopathic Hero?

 - Gratuitous Spanish: El Hombre de Lagarto only speaks (intentionally bad) Spanish.

 - Hey, It's That Voice!: Hey Lex Luthor, don'cha have any of them high-tech gadgets to bust slackjaws with instead of just punchin' 'em?
 Eventually it may get to the point where there is only one and you'll have to either get a job as a prison guard or else open a burger joint.